The idea of visiting Roman Catacombs may not be your first thought when planning your Italian Vacation.

 Some of the building has been damaged by flooding over time, but still holds a wonderful glimpse at what life was like when the building below was in use.
 You can travel 60 feet under ground, hear the water that is still rushing below and see courtyards where clandestine rituals took place.

 Outside the old city walls, the catacombs tell a different story of Rome underground.
-Christians in the first century buried their loved ones underground in common cemeteries mainly due to the belief that those that passed would need their bodies for resurrection.
+Christians in the first century buried their loved ones underground in common cemeteries.
+This was mainly due to the belief that those that passed would need their bodies for resurrection.

 The ground outside of the city is a volcanic rock that grave diggers would need to chip away in order to create a crevice for the body that would be sealed over with a material such as brick.